eyaldahari/blog/content/post/es-reindex.md

 - As you can see, we need to specify the source index (using the source section), the destination index (using the desc section) and send the command to the _reindex REST end-point.
 We’ve also specified the version_type and set it to external to preserve document versions.
 - The result shows I have reindexed 2 documents, the two where created since they did not exists in the _new_library_ before.
-- We can also see a few useful statistics about the re-indexing process: took – the amount of the the re-indexing operation took, updated – number of documents updated, batches – number of batches used, version_conflicts – how many documents were conflicting, failures – information about documents that failed to be reindexed, none in our case, created – number of created documents, which is 18 in our case.
+- We can also see a few useful statistics about the re-indexing process:
+    took – the amount of the the re-indexing operation took,
+    updated – number of documents updated,
+    batches – number of batches used,
+    version_conflicts – how many documents were conflicting,
+    failures – information about documents that failed to be reindexed, none in our case,
+    created – number of created documents, which is 18 in our case.

-Please note that there are a lot more settings you can apply on the re-indexing API and controll many more configurations as well as re-indexing according to the reslut of a query wait for it to finish and get stats and etc.
+Please note that there are a lot more settings you can apply on the re-indexing API and control many more configurations as well as re-indexing according to the reslut of a query, wait for it to finish, get re-indexing stats and etc.

-All this information may be found at [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html) and a blog I used [here](https://sematext.com/blog/2016/03/21/reindexing-data-with-elasticsearch/).
+All this information may be found at [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html) and a great [Sematext blog](https://sematext.com/blog/2016/03/21/reindexing-data-with-elasticsearch/) I used.

 Hope that it helps! :)